Life in Colonial North Carolina (Primary Source Sets)

 Individual Rights and Accusations

-Title | Document | Transcription |
+| Title | Document with Transcription | Reflect & Discuss |

-Information of John Blacknall, 1725, AND Information of William Whitfield, c.
-1720 (Interracial Marriage) | Document 1 AND Document 2 | Transcription |
+| Information of John Blacknall, 1725, AND Information of William Whitfield, c.
+1720 (Interracial Marriage) | Document 1 AND Document 2 | Consider why the Assembly might make interracial marriages illegal.
+Who receives the penalty money in cases of interracial marriage?
+How might that affect how neighbors act toward one another? |

 Discussion Questions: